ROCm/HIP/docs/understand/programming_interface.rst

 Read-only storage visible to all threads on a given device and accessible through additional APIs.
 Its origins come from graphics APIs, and provides performance benefits when accessing memory in a pattern where the addresses are close to each other in a 2D representation of the memory.

+The texture management module of HIP runtime API contains the functions of texture memory.

 Surface memory
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-A read-write version of texture memory.
+A read-write version of texture memory, which can be useful for applications that require direct manipulation of 1D, 2D, or 3D hipArray_t.

+The surface objects module of HIP runtime API contains the functions for surface memory create, destroy, read and write.

 Managed memory (Unified memory)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^